TJUNSL/KinDroid/README.md

-# KinDroid: A Self-Adaptive Incremental Learning Approach to Concept Drift of Android Malware Families
+# Never Stop Learning: A Self-Adaptive Incremental Learning to Combat Concept Drift of Malware Families

 ## Introduction